On the Hausdorff dimension of microsets: Global and local size of trees

 \section{Global and local size of trees}

 Before proving Theorem \ref{ThMain} we need some combinatorial results on the structure of trees.
-Here we only talk about binary trees (finite or infinite) but all definitions and results can be easily generalized to any $k$-ary trees with $k\geq 3$.
+Here we only talk about binary trees (each vertex has at most two children) but all definitions and results can be easily generalized to any $k$-ary trees with $k\geq 3$.
 Notation introduced in this section will only be used in this section and the next one.

 We adopt standard graph theoretic notation and use $V(T)$ and $E(T)$ for vertices and edges of $T$.
-We consider rooted trees which are directed graphs, with edges going away from a root vertex.
+We consider trees as directed graphs, with edges going down to descendants.
 We define the degree of a vertex to be the sum of indegrees and outdegrees of a vertex.
-A leaf of $T$ is an element in $V(T)$ whose degree is $1$, except when $T$ consists of just the root vertex then the only leaf is the root of degree 0.
+A leaf of $T$ is an element in $V(T)$ whose degree is $1$, except when $T$ consists of just the root vertex (the vertex which is not a descendant of any other vertices) then the only leaf is the root of degree 0.
 We denote the set of leaves of $T$ as $L(T)$, so in particular $L(T)\subset V(T)$.
+We say that two trees are equal if they are isomorphic in terms of directed graph.

 Given a binary tree $T$, the height $h(T)$ is the length of the longest path starting at the root vertex.
 When $h(T)<\infty$ we say that $T$ is finite.
 For a vertex $a\in V(T)$, $h(a)$ is the length of the unique path from the root to $a$.
 We will often use the term `level $n$' to mean all vertices of height $n$.
 Given $a\in V(T)$, we use $T(a,n)$ to denote the largest subtree of $T$ with root $a$ of height at most $n$, formally the vertex set of $T(a,n)$ is defined to be as follows